cerndb/flume-ng-audit-db/README.md

 <agent_name>.sources.<source_name>.type = ch.cern.db.audit.flume.source.AuditSource
 ```

 You do not need to specify a reader if you are going to use ReliableJdbcAuditEventReader since this one is the default.
-If you want to use other other reader use the following parameter.
+If you want to use other reader use the following parameter.

 ```
 <agent_name>.sources.<source_name>.reader = jdbc